dhthwy/r/README.md

 "what were you saying?
 Wherever I go they go to because I want him to before I even say hi to you.
 They're gonna fuck me until my pussy and ass bleed for free and then I'll say hello to you for a price, maybe"

-"lol only a cheap nasty ass hoe I think that's alright"
+"lol only a cheap nasty ass hoe would think that's alright"